ploum/lingi2401/projects_2020/Report-Jerome-Eertmans-13551600.md

 #### 2. Searching for a fix

 I think that, when you post an issue, it is important to at least search for a fix.
-It will help other people understand what really goes wrong and how to quickyl adress your problem.
+It will help other people understand what really goes wrong and how to quickly address your problem.
 I did search a fix and even found one.

 So, I also proposed to be the one in charge of fixing the issue.

-#### 3. Discuting the field of the fix
+#### 3. Deciding the field of the fix

 It is important to determine what should be fixed and what should not.
 Even if an error can be very wide, some of the **bad** behavior can be intentional.
 With the help of the Numba's contributors, we defined the field of what should be done.